UBC-CIC/health-platform/webapp/frontend/README.md

 ![alt text](/docs/images/deployment_guide/amplify_2.PNG)

 Next, click general in the sidebar and click edit in the top right corner.
 Open the Service Role dropdown menu and select the **amplifyconsole-healthplatform-backend-role** that aws created in [Step 1](#step-1-create-amplify-iam-role).
 Finish by clicking save.
+If you attach the role too slowly, the build will fail the first time.
+If this happens, ensure the role has been attached, click main, then click redeploy this version.

 ![alt text](/docs/images/deployment_guide/amplify_6.PNG)